phamthanhsang-cs/SOC-in-my-Pocket/installation-notes/cyber-threat-intelligence/opencti.md

 ### Installation

-*OpenCTI offers multiple deployment options, including Docker, manual installation, and even using Terraform or Kubernetes Helm Charts.*
+*OpenCTI offers multiple deployment options, including Docker, manual installation, and even using Terraform or Kubernetes Helm Charts, more details on [OpenCTI Installation](https://docs.opencti.io/latest/deployment/installation/).*

-For my setup, I chose **Docker** for deploying the OpenCTI stack.
+For my setup, I chose **[Docker](https://github.com/OpenCTI-Platform/docker)** for deploying the OpenCTI stack.
 This method provides a quick and efficient deployment process, making it easy to add or manage connectors, especially with the help of **Portainer**.

 ### Prerequisites